fdazen/fda-documentation/IBE_general.md

 - **Terms & Conditions:** Shown in a separate window that the guest must click on a link to open.
 Guests must check a box stating they agree to the terms prior to the booking being made.

-##**Publishing the Oboe Site**
+##**Publishing the IBE Site**

-Publishing your Oboe site is easy to do and requires very little HTML skills.
-We offer Oboe 3 in a responsive format that will automatically adjust the width down to 320 pixels.
-Oboe 3’s responsiveness works well for mobile devices and embedding into websites ensuring a smooth booking process no matter what the platform.
+Publishing your IBE site is easy to do and requires very little HTML skills.
+We offer IBE 3 in a responsive format that will automatically adjust the width down to 320 pixels.
+IBE 3’s responsiveness works well for mobile devices and embedding into websites ensuring a smooth booking process no matter what the platform.

-There are two easy ways to add Oboe to your site:
+There are two easy ways to add IBE to your site:

-- **Button link (recommended):** Place a link on your website that takes people directly to your Oboe page.
+- **Button link (recommended):** Place a link on your website that takes people directly to your IBE page.
 Since the link is responsive, the booking engine will be optimized for a variety of mobile devices.
 This is the recommended option as guests will have the optimal booking experience through using a button link.

-- **Iframe:** You can embed your Oboe page within your website using an iframe.
+- **Iframe:** You can embed your IBE page within your website using an iframe.
 There are many tutorials online to show you how to do this.
 Your webmaster can do this is in just a matter of a few minutes.

-Below is an example iframe code for embedding Oboe on your website.
+Below is an example iframe code for embedding IBE on your website.
 Replace the XXXXXXX in the URL with your account ID.

 <iframe src="https://bookings.frontdeskanywhere.net/3_5/#account/XXXXXXXX/"style="border: none;" frameborder="0" width="100%" height="700px" scrolling="no"></iframe>

 Be sure to place the link to your booking page prominently on every page of your site!

 **SSL Features**
-Your Oboe booking engine is protected by SSL encryption, which means you and your guests’ data is secure during transmission.
+Your IBE booking engine is protected by SSL encryption, which means you and your guests’ data is secure during transmission.
 If you use an embedded iframe, your guests will not be aware that their data is protected.
 You may wish to purchase an SSL certificate for your website so that these guests have even further reassurance that their information is safe.

 **Promo Codes**
-Oboe 3 features a powerful promo code function that may be used for promotional rates or group specific negotiated rates.
+IBE 3 features a powerful promo code function that may be used for promotional rates or group specific negotiated rates.
 Setting up a promo code is a two-step process.

-First, set-up the rate for your promotion, tag it as available on the Oboe channel.
+First, set-up the rate for your promotion, tag it as available on the IBE channel.
 Tagging the rate as a Promo Rate will hide it from general availability.
 If this is left unchecked, the rate will be searchable by anyone coming to the site.

 Second, go to the Promo Code List in the Rates drop down and select Add a Promo code.
 Enter the promo code (not case sensitive, no spaces), descriptive name for your reference and the start and end sale dates and finally tag the rates to be shown when the promo code is entered.

 The start and end sale dates lets you offer your promotions only during a set period which does not need to coincide with the stay/rate availability dates.
 For example, you can offer an “EarlyBird” discount for people researching in the month of March for a stay in August.
 The promo code would be invalid if used in any other month and the person would see the normal rates available during that time.

-##**Oboe Booking Link Parameters**
+##**IBE Booking Link Parameters**

-There are several parameters that can be used with Oboe in order to give a more customized experience to your guests.
+There are several parameters that can be used with IBE in order to give a more customized experience to your guests.
 Used in conjunction with a calendar picker booking widget this enables you to provide a highly customized experience for your users.
 With the link parameters you can:

 - Display only desired room types for a given promotion